C4AI/arandu_user_guide/README.md

 This container environment brings several pre-installed tools for machine learning.
 This, in particular, has PyTorch preinstalled, but there are versions with other toolkits, such as Tensorflow.

-There is a catalog of these images on the https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html.
+There is a catalog of these images on https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html.
 Note that the number at the end of the name indicates the version, which in this case is given by the year and month of its creation.

 ### Creating an image